 The management historical experience of collecting receivables is that credit risk is low.
 Hence, trade receivables are considered to be a single class of financial assets.
-Refer note 11 for exposure to trade receivables.
+Refer note 10 for exposure to trade receivables.

-- 37 During the current year, the Company has sold its 100% investment in its wholly owned subsidiary Shop LC Global Inc, USA to its wholly owned subsidiary Shop TJC Limited, UK (formerly The Jewellery Channel Limited, UK).
-This has resulted into Shop LC Global Inc, USA becoming subsidiary of Shop TJC Limited, UK. - 38 Considering business convenience and operational advantages, the Company changed it's domicile from British Virgin Island (BVI) to Mauritius.
-Accordingly during the year, the company was de-registered in British Virgin Island and registered in Mauritius.
-The property, rights or obligations of the continuing company will not be affected nor will any proceedings by or against the continuing company. - 39 The Group retail's businesses i.e. Shop LC in US and TJC in UK, continue to operate as usual.
-Based on the latest announcement by the authorities in Texas, Shop LC operations are a part of the 'Essential Businesses' category and as per the UK government guidance, online retail businesses are encouraged to remain open.
-Hence, business activities and revenue continues in usual course in US and UK and Group is taking necessary precautions for the safety of its employees, partners and customers.
-We haven't witnessed any material disruption in local sourcing in US and UK.
+- 37 During the previous year, the Company had sold its 100% investment in its wholly owned subsidiary Shop LC Global Inc, USA to its wholly owned subsidiary Shop TJC Limited, UK (formerly The Jewellery Channel Limited, UK).
+This has resulted into Shop LC Global Inc, USA becoming subsidiary of Shop TJC Limited, UK. - 38 During the previous year, considering business convenience and operational advantages, the Company changed it's domicile from British Virgin Island (BVI) to Mauritius.
+Accordingly during the previous year, the company was de-registered in British Virgin Island and registered in Mauritius.
+The property, rights or obligations of the continuing company will not be affected nor will any proceedings by or against the continuing company.